 All licensed therapists are equipped to help people struggling with feelings of shame and guilt.
 Note that having a strong relationship with your therapist is more important than the specific type of therapy they provide.
 That said, cognitive-behavioral therapy (CBT) is backed by a great amount of research that suggests its effectiveness for treating shame and guilt.

 Once you find a therapist, you will create a treatment plan together and learn about other types of therapy, such as group therapy.
-Depending on the type of issues you’re facing, marital or family therapy may also be recommended.
-It’s important to go in with an open mind and a goal to address the underlying reason why you are feeling so much shame and/or guilt.
+Depending on the type of issues you’re facing, couples counseling or family therapy may also be recommended.
+It’s important to go in with an open mind and a goal to address the underlying reason why you are feeling so much shame or guilt.

 How to Find a Therapist

-The best way to find a therapist is to search an online directory, reviewing providers based on your preferences and insurance.
+One simple way to find a therapist is to search an online therapist directory, reviewing providers based on your preferences and insurance.
 Research clinician profiles online and select a few to contact for initial conversations.
 Many therapists offer a free phone consultation, providing an opportunity to evaluate whether they’re the right fit.

 Another way to locate a therapist is through personal reference.
 If you are in a circle that can openly discuss needing mental health resources, ask for their advice.
 Everyone is different but asking is a good first step.
 Requesting a referral from your physician is also an option.
 This gives your physician an opportunity to collaborate with you and find you the right type of treatment.